-The fund may make exceptions to the roundtrip transaction policy for certain types of transactions if in the opinion of the Advisor, the transactions do not represent short-term or excessive trading or are not abusive or harmful to the fund, such as, but not limited to, systematic transactions, required minimum retirement distributions, transactions initiated by the fund or administrator and transactions by certain qualified fund-of-funds.
+The fund may make exceptions to the transaction policy for certain types of transactions if, in the opinion of the Advisor, the transactions do not represent short-term or excessive trading or are not abusive or harmful to the fund, such as, but not limited to, systematic transactions, required minimum retirement distributions, transactions initiated by the fund or administrator and transactions by certain qualified funds-of-funds.

-In certain circumstances, the fund may rely upon the policy of the insurance company or other financial intermediary to deter short-term or excessive trading if the Advisor believes that the policy of such insurance company or other financial intermediary is reasonably designed to detect and deter transactions that are not in the best interests of the fund.
-An insurance company's or other financial intermediary's policy relating to short-term or excessive trading may be more or less restrictive than the DWS funds' policy, may permit certain transactions not permitted by DWS funds' policies, or prohibit transactions not subject to DWS funds' policies.
+In certain circumstances where shareholders hold shares of the fund through an insurance company, the fund may rely upon the insurance company's policy to deter short-term or excessive trading if the Advisor believes that the insurance company's policy is reasonably designed to detect and deter transactions that are not in the best interests of the fund.
+An insurance company's policy relating to short-term or excessive trading may be more or less restrictive than the DWS funds' policy, may permit certain transactions not permitted by the DWS funds' policies, or prohibit transactions not subject to the DWS funds' policies.

-The Advisor may also accept undertakings from an insurance company or other financial intermediary to enforce short-term or excessive trading policies on behalf of the fund that provide a substantially similar level of protection for the fund against such transactions.
-For example, certain insurance companies may have contractual or legal restrictions, or operational constraints, that prevent them from blocking an account.
-In such instances, the Advisor may permit the insurance company to use alternate techniques that the Advisor considers to be a reasonable substitute for such a block.
+The Advisor may also accept undertakings from an insurance company to enforce short-term or excessive trading policies on behalf of the fund that provide a substantially similar level of protection for the fund against such transactions.
+For example, certain insurance companies may have contractual, legal or operational restrictions that prevent them from blocking an account.
+In such instances, the insurance company may use alternate techniques that the Advisor considers to be a reasonable substitute for such a block

-In addition, to the extent that the fund invests some portion of its assets in foreign securities, that fund has adopted certain fair valuation practices intended to protect the fund from "time zone arbitrage" with respect to its foreign securities holdings and other trading practices that seek to exploit variations in portfolio valuation that arise from the nature of the securities held by the fund.
+In addition, if the fund invests some portion of its assets in foreign securities, it has adopted certain fair valuation practices intended to protect the fund from "time zone arbitrage" with respect to its foreign securities holdings and other trading practices that seek to exploit variations in portfolio valuation that arise from the nature of the securities held by the fund.
 (See "How the Fund Calculates Share Price.")

 There is no assurance that these policies and procedures will be effective in limiting short-term and excessive trading in all cases.
-For example, the Advisor may not be able to effectively monitor, detect or limit short-term or excessive trading by underlying contract holders that occurs through separate accounts maintained by insurance companies or other financial intermediaries.
-The Advisor reviews trading activity at the separate account level to detect short-term or excessive trading.
-If the Advisor has reason to suspect that short-term or excessive trading is occurring at the separate account level, the

-Advisor will contact the insurance company or other financial intermediary to request underlying contract holder activity.
-Depending on the amount of fund shares held in such separate account (which may represent most of the fund's shares), short-term and/or excessive trading of fund shares could adversely affect long-term shareholders in the fund.
+For example, the Advisor may not be able to effectively monitor, detect or limit short-term or excessive trading by underlying shareholders that occurs through omnibus accounts maintained by broker-dealers or other financial intermediaries.
+The Advisor reviews trading activity at the omnibus level to detect short-term or excessive trading.
+If the Advisor has reason to suspect that short-term or excessive trading is occurring at the omnibus level, the Advisor will contact the financial intermediary to request underlying shareholder level activity.
+Depending on the amount of fund shares held in such omnibus accounts (which may represent most of the fund's shares), short-term and/or excessive trading of fund shares could adversely affect long-term shareholders in the fund.
 If short-term or excessive trading is identified, the Advisor will take appropriate action.